mozilla/pkipolicy/rootstore/policy.md

 CA operator's next periodic audit reports.

 ### 5.4 Precertificates ###
 The logging of a precertificate in a Certificate Transparency log is considered by Mozilla to be a binding intent to issue a final certificate, as described in [section 3.1 of RFC 6962][6962-3.1].
 "Final certificate" means a certificate that is not a precertificate.
 Precertificates are in-scope for enforcing compliance with these requirements.
+A final certificate is "based on" a precertificate if they have the same serial and issuer, or they have the same serial and the final certificate's issuer matches the precertificate's issuer's issuer.
 Thus,
-* if a final certificate cannot be verified as matching a precertificate using the algorithms in RFC 6962, then two distinct final certificates are presumed to exist, and it is misissuance if the two final certificates have the same serial number and issuer, even if only one final certificate actually exists;
+* it is mississuance to issue a final certificate based on a precertificate if they do not exactly match each other according to RFC 6962, section 3.1;
 * if a precertificate implies the existence of a final certificate that does not comply with this policy, it is considered misissuance of the final certificate, even if the certificate does not actually exist;

 Effective October 1, 2022,